Capital Gains Tax in Washington State: Updates & How They Could Affect You

 However, selling off long-term assets may not be the right move for your own financial plan strategy.
 Since the capital gains tax will affect just a fraction of Washington state’s taxpayers, it’s crucial to make sure the tax will actually impact you before making any rash decisions.

-If you have a concentrated stock position with a very large long-term capital gain, you could consider a selling strategy over multiple years to stay under the $250k threshold.
-If you’re in need of an amount of cash that would put you over this $250k threshold, securities loans can be a great option.
+If you have a concentrated stock position with a very large long-term capital gain, you could consider a selling strategy over multiple years to stay under the $262k threshold.
+If you’re in need of an amount of cash that would put you over this $262k threshold, securities loans can be a great option.

-If your concentrated position has gotten too large and it’s keeping you up at night.
-It might be time to rip off the Band-Aid and sell to get back to your comfort level.
-As we like to say, “don’t let the tax tail wag the investment dog.”
+If your concentrated position has gotten too large and it’s keeping you up at night, it might be time to rip off the Band-Aid and sell to get back to your comfort level.
+As we like to say, “Don’t let the tax tail wag the investment dog.”

 And remember, selling newly vested/purchased shares may be more tax-efficient than selling your oldest shares because the overall gain is less!
 Feel free to reach out to us as we may have some ideas to help you tie a selling strategy into your overall planning objectives.